gimelbrantlab/magic/README.md

 *-r, --refseq_file*:
     either a name of a default refseq file ("mm9" or "hg19") *or* a path to a refseq file downloaded from the [UCSC table browser](https://genome.ucsc.edu/cgi-bin/hgTables).
 IMPORTANT: must *not* contain exonStarts and exonEnds columns

+*-b, --bed_file*:
+    specifies the path of a custom bed file you want to use in place of a refseq file - if given, the refseq file argument is ignored

 *-p, --promoter_length*:
     length of promoter region, disables promoter region separation if set to 0 [default 5000]